websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-jboss-eap.md

 1. Get the JDBC JAR from your DXP WAR (7.4+) or from the database vendor, and copy it to the `$JBOSS_HOME/modules/com/liferay/portal/main` folder.

-1. For DXP 7.4, create a file called `module.xml` in the `$JBOSS_HOME/modules/com/liferay/portal/main` folder.
+1. Create a file called `module.xml` in the `$JBOSS_HOME/modules/com/liferay/portal/main` folder.
 In the file, declare the portal module and the JDBC JAR.
-This step is not necessary for DXP 7.3 and earlier because it was already created in the [Install Dependencies](#installing-dependencies) section.

     ```xml
     <?xml version="1.0"?>